appcelerator-forks/TiPopover/README.md

 ## Known issues

-- On iPad, the child view is offset, shown centered in the window, and behind the popover!
 - On Android, force closes with a message about a hashMap problem
 - No arrow/pointer on non-iPad